skycoin/teller/integration-testing.md

 Teller scans blocks from a fixed BTC blockchain height.
 When it restarts, it will rescan blocks that it has already scanned.
 When it detects a deposit that has already been processed, it will not process this deposit again.

+## If the skycoin wallet runs out of funds, pending transactions will resume when refilled

+### Case 1: Teller is not stopped between refills

+* Start teller with a btcd node and skycoin node running
+# Use an empty skycoin wallet
+* Bind an address
+* Make a BTC deposit
+# Look for an error when creating the transaction
+* Add sufficient coins to the skycoin wallet
+* The failed deposit should succeed now

+### Case 2: Teller is stopped between refills

+* Start teller with a btcd node and skycoin node running
+# Use an empty skycoin wallet
+* Bind an address
+* Make a BTC deposit
+# Look for an error when creating the transaction
+* Stop teller
+* Add sufficient coins to the skycoin wallet
+# Start teller
+* The failed deposit should succeed now

+Teller will repeatedly try to create a transaction and send it until it succeeds.
+It will resume doing this between restarts.

+## If the BTC address pool runs out of addresses, a clear error is provided to the client and an error is logged

+* Start teller with a btcd node and skycoin node running
+* Use an empty btc_addresses.json file
+* Bind an address
+* Observe the error message in the client and in the logs